shwchurch2023/t5/README-SOP.md

 - Create new outlook email account, e.g. `shwchurch2030media@outlook.com`
 - Create new Github account with the new outlook email account, e.g. Github username: `shwchurch2030media`
 - Create new repo for GitHub pages, e.g. `shwchurch2030media.github.io`
+- Add new Github rules to protect the branch `main` (even it doesn't exit)
 - Generate new SSH Key in /mnt/hugo/ssh with name pattern `id_ed25519_shwchurch2030media` (changed the year to the new account)
 - Search this repo with keyword `uploadsGitUsername3`; copy all the matches and rename with new suffix, e.g. `uploadsGitUsername4` and add the new `shwchurch2030media` git account to it
 - Perform a new `./deploy.sh`